Customer support is evolving as a profession. Part of building a career in customer support, therefore, is elevating the profession itself.

 “There are companies who view support as entry-level only, and there are companies who put customers first.
 If you’re in it for the long haul, work for a company who views the support team as one of their most important assets,” says Justin.
 “Support teams at great companies are well paid, and they’ve got a respected seat at the table during customer feedback and roadmap discussions.
 If you’re not 100% in love with the company and the product you’re supporting, pack your bags and find an organization you can get behind.”
 (And go ahead and share this post in your exit interview.)

+By advocating for your own career in support, you’re advocating for everyone.
 You win, your community wins, your company wins.
 It’s time to stop defending support and start elevating the profession, and see how high we can take it from here.